-Work Groups are formed to conduct the business of the Planning Committee, implement the Strategic Plan for Child Care and Development, and fulfill other mandates for Local Planning Councils as stated in the Education Code.
+Work Groups are formed to conduct the business of the Planning Committee, implement the Strategic Plan for Child Care and Development, and fulfill other mandates for Local Child Care and Development Planning Councils as stated in Welfare and Institutions Code.
 In the course of its efforts, a Work Group of the Planning Committee may develop a policy, make a recommendation, plan an event requiring Planning Committee resources, or seek to ensure Planning Committee representation in other groups.
 The full Planning Committee must be informed of the decisions and recommendations of each Work Group.
 The full Planning Committee may request that a particular policy statement or activity be presented to the Planning Committee for approval.
-The following types of action, including but not limited to recommendations for positions on legislation, for changes in the Policies and Procedures, and for activities requiring substantial expenditure of Planning Committee funds, will be brought before the full Planning Committee for a vote.
+The following types of action, including but not limited to recommendations for pursuits of positions on legislation, for changes in the Policies and Procedures, and for activities requiring substantial expenditure of Planning Committee funds, will be brought before the full Planning Committee for a vote.
 This applies to both standing and ad hoc Work Groups.